Kombinat451/kombinat451.github.io/content/articles/signal-without-smartphone.md

 As we don't have a smartphone to alter contact lists or for group management, we need to do this by hand.
-Unfortunately sometimes this means we have to do this programmatically through the developer console:
+Unfortunately sometimes this means we have to do this by hand through the developer console:

 #### Add a contact
 1. Enter the number in the search bar (including country prefix like +1 or +49)